Powerball: The winning numbers for the record $2.04 billion jackpot

-(NEXSTAR) – After technical issues delayed Monday’s drawing, we finally have the winning numbers for the $2.04 billion Powerball jackpot.
+(NEXSTAR) – After technical issues delayed Monday’s drawing, we finally have the winning numbers for the $2.04 billion Powerball jackpot, which grew from $1.9 billion.

-If your ticket matches the winning numbers below, you have landed the largest lottery jackpot in U.S. history.
+According to the Powerball website, a single winner in California has just landed the largest lottery jackpot in U.S. history.

 The drawing was delayed Monday night over a “participating lottery needing extra time to complete the required security protocols.”